Key Fob Relay 8-Channel 3-AMP DPDT

 Relay 1 AND Relay 2 AND Relay 3 must be on for power to reach the light.

 A single power wire is routed through all three relay contacts.
-Wiring from the NO (Normally Open) of Relay 1 to the COM (Common) of Relay 2, then from the NO of Relay 2 to the COM of Relay 3, creates a series path that requires every relay to close before the light can activate.
+Wiring from the NO (Normally Open) of Relay 1 to the COM (Common) of Relay 2, then from the NO of Relay 2 to the COM of Relay 3, creates a series path that requires every relay to energize before the light can activate.

 This method can be scaled easily - just continue wiring NO of each relay to the COM of the next relay.
 Add as many relays as needed to meet your logic or safety requirements.